CanyonCasa/EspruinoModules/Cron.md

     '5 0,12, * * 1' --> 5 min after midnight and noon Monday
   -- Alternately, the time may be specified as an array, for example,
     [5,[0,12],'*','*','1'] --> 5 min after midnight and noon Monday
-  - Time fields may be integer, string values, array of integers, or *
+  - Time array fields may be integer, string values, arrays, or *
   - Cron supports wildcard (*) and comma delimited lists, but does not support modulo (/), range (-), and Cron keyword shortcut syntaxes.